 6. All on ground floor in converted barns, 1 suitable for disabled.

-bar, snug, restaurant (closed Mon), garden room, free Wi-Fi, in-room TV (Freeview), 2-acre garden, croquet lawn.
+bar, snug, restaurant, garden room, in-room TV (Freeview), 2-acre garden, croquet lawn.

 none, except for live music events.